Alastair Lavery OBE

 As Director of FoE Scotland Kevin convened LINK’s first Parliamentary Group and helped to provide support for the Parliamentary Officer post from 1999.
 He was among key players in LINK’s Quarry Group which was instrumental in seeing off the Lingerbay superquarry proposal.
 He was a Board member of Scottish Natural Heritage.
 Having prominently campaigned with FOE Scotland for a Freedom of Information Act, Kevin became the first Scottish Information Commissioner (2003-2012).
 He is now Honorary Professor at Dundee University’s Centre for Freedom of Information, and conducts international consultancy on the implementation of freedom of information laws worldwide.
 He has written a number of books including Troublemakers -the Struggle for Environmental Justice in Scotland and Freedom of Information in Scotland in Practice.

 Lloyd has had a long engagement with LINK.
 Having worked for RSPB Scotland for over 28 years, he has served on many LINK groups, including the board for 15 years and its Chair for three years.
-He continues, on behalf of LINK and RSPB Scotland but in a freelance role, to convene the LINK Governance Group and lead its work on Brexit.
+He continues to have a role in convening the LINK Governance Group and leading its work on Brexit.

 He is an experienced environmental policy analyst and advocate.
 With over 30 years’ experience working for NGOs, Lloyd has a demonstrable track record in influencing legislation and policy development.
 With NGOs or NGO umbrella groups, primarily in Scotland but also at UK level and overseas, he has worked as an expert in environmental law and policy.
 He has worked in areas such as nature conservation, climate change, marine management, planning and environmental justice/governance.
 He has been engaged in or led NGO arguments in several major planning cases, up to and including Judicial Review.
 He has presented both written and oral evidence to UK and Scottish Parliamentary Committees and to Public Local Inquiries.